mobile app bar

 The GOAT debate in F1 often sparks divisive opinions as to who is the most talented and successful driver in the sport’s history.
 While many rate Michael Schumacher and Lewis Hamilton as the top horses in this race, with Ayrton Senna also being in the conversation, Stewart feels the late Juan Manuel Fangio is the ‘Greatest of All Time’.

 Now, before Schumacher and Hamilton loyalists open up the statistical archives, there is a strong argument for Fangio to be the GOAT of F1.
 Firstly, the Argentine driver is a five-time world champion, with all of those titles coming in the 1950s.
-It was the first decade of F1 racing with incredibly nascent car concepts, very few safety provisions, and deadly track layouts.
+Stewart has also highlighted how Fangio moved to Europe in his late 30s and then went on to win five titles.
+For him, that achievement trumps Hamilton and Schumacher’s statistical advantage.

 While the speeds and power outputs back then may have been slower, it was still the pinnacle of motorsport and to secure five world championships in that era was nothing short of brilliant.
 On top of that, Stewart showered praise on how Fangio carried himself as an elite world champion.

 “Juan Manuel Fangio.
 Wonderful man.
-Wonderful individual,” the 85-year-old said in a conversation with YouTuber Lucas Stewart.
-The three-time world champion recalled how he interacted with Fangio even though both of them did not know each other’s languages.
+Wonderful individual,” the 85-year-old said when his grandson and YouTuber Lucas Stewart asked him about who he regards as the ‘Greatest F1 driver of all time’.
+The three-time world champion recalled how he interacted with Fangio even though neither knew each other’s languages.

 Jackie feels that the Argentine driver “carried the sport magnificently.
 Smooth and clean — something that many deem as a necessary quality for a champion driver to earn the GOAT moniker.